joyce-madjos/BHCSEO-for-Cryptanalysis-of-RC4/README.md

 # Binary Hybrid Cuckoo Search Equilibrium Optimizer (CSEO) Algorithm for Cryptanalysis of Internal State of Rivest Cipher 4 (RC4)

+(A Thesis Presented to the Faculty of the College of Computer and Information Sciences Polytechnic University of the Philippines)

 Programmer: Madjos, Joyce A.

 Date Written:  23 ‎November ‎2022, Last Revised: 11 December 2022